Accessibility at Artfest Kingston T: 1-613-887-2450

 Artfest Kingston takes place in the beautiful City Park, accessible by Kingston transit and a few blocks from Kingston’s downtown.
 City Park is an ideal venue with mature-tree shade and the cool breeze of Lake Ontario to combat the heat.
 City Park’s wide paved pathways make navigation of mobility devices and service animals easy.

-At the festival there are four information tents located at the City Park entrances.
-These information sites will include rest areas to prepare for the day’s events and volunteers to provide festival programs (available in large print format) and the Artfest Kingston Accessibility Policy brochure.
+At the festival there are information tables located at each of the City Park entrances.
+These information tables will include festival programs (available in large print format).

 In the centre of the festival will be a large site map to show visitors how to get around.
 Coloured symbols spray-painted on pathways and signs at varying heights will also identify where to find support services and activities.
 Art activities are located just off the pathways in large tents with sheets of plywood provided for stability.